GReturn/ConArts-ASCII-Art/README.md

 # ConArts-ASCII-Art
-A project for a non-coding subject
+A project for a non-computer subject